ashap5/DcsTrialActivator/README.md

 Contact: Discord - pasha5.

-# //TODO add all Trial accesable airplanes Terrains ; implement creating new profiles via GUI ; Fix some of the names
+# //TODO add all Trial accessible airplanes Terrains ; implement creating new profiles via GUI ; Fix some of the names